redkite-labs/redkite-labs-website-docs/redkite-cms-sandbox-without-vendors.rst

 .. code-block:: text

-    php composer.phar create-project redkite-labs/redkite-cms-sandbox -s stable RedKiteCmsSandbox 1.1.1 --no-dev
+    php composer.phar create-project redkite-labs/redkite-cms RedKiteCms

-This will install a fresh RedKite CMS Sandbox with all the tests and git references.
+This will install a fresh RedKite CMS application with all the tests and git references.

 When composer downloaded all the libraries, follow these `instructions`_ to install your RedKite CMS Sandbox.